 My dream is that people will adopt dogs from shelters instead of purchasing dogs bred at puppy mills

 Most people have heard the famous novelty song, “How Much is that Doggie in the Window?”
 As innocent as that song seemed when it was released, the reality is that any dog sold in a pet store today usually results in the death of an unwanted dog in an animal shelter.
 Moreover, the primary sources of the puppies sold in pet stores are unsanitary rural breeding facilities called “puppy mills,” where the mothers of the puppies are often mistreated and abused, frequently living no longer than five years of age.
-It is no wonder that in 2009, the singer of the song, Patti Page, after learning that over one million shelter dogs a year are killed in America because of the puppy mill industry, recorded a new version entitled “Do You See That Doggie in the Shelter?”
+It is no wonder that in 2009, the singer of the song, Patti Page, after learning that approximately one million shelter dogs a year are killed in America because of the puppy mill industry, recorded a new version entitled “Do You See That Doggie in the Shelter?”
 The new lyrics emphasized the need to adopt dogs from animal shelters instead of purchasing them from pet stores.

 The reality is that any dog sold in a pet store today usually results in the death of an unwanted dog in an animal shelter